-Six months ago on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters and an array of equally provocative speakers.
+On Aug.
+1, 2020, on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters and an array of equally provocative speakers.
 But despite a steady stream of extreme rhetoric, local coverage by the Sacramento Bee and two TV outlets suggested this to be a simple conservative assembly.

 Omitted from the sanitized coverage was any mention of the many references to demonic liberals, to an Auschwitz-like furnace, or an audience call to kill all Democrats.
 We covered this dereliction of journalistic duty in the lead article of our debut issue to it.
 Then we further detailed the rally when exposing that one of the rally organizers – a GOP-endorsed Congressional candidate – had used a former strategist from a large U.S. hate group to train his campaign staff and volunteers.

 It has now been six months since the rally.
 Following the Jan.
 6 U.S. Capitol riot, the Bee and TV outlets have finally started covering area extremists.
 (See this recent story and this piece.)
 But as a reminder of how unusually extreme the Aug.
 1 rally was, here is a roundup of the surprising activities since by many of the speakers that day: